kjuls/PERFUME-DATA-ANALYSIS/README.md

 - Attar known as an oil base perfume has 7 strong perfumes by type in level of concentration.

-5. What are the types of perfume more popular among the target audience?
+#### 5. What are the types of perfume more popular among the target audience?

 The question aims to deliver more insight on the level of popularity among male, female, and unisex.

-I.	What perfume types are more popular among females?
+**I.	What perfume types are more popular among females?**

 The aim of the question above is to identify the most and least popular perfume type among the females.